 Supplement, Not Supplant Demonstration under Title I, Part A

-- The Office of ESEA Programs will host a webinar to review the supplement, not supplant provisions under Title I, Part A of the Every Student Succeeds Act (ESSA) on February 23 at 1:00pm.
-This webinar will include a discussion of the demonstration timeline, as well as changes to implementation under the ESSA.
+The Office of ESEA Programs will hosted a webinar to review the supplement, not supplant provisions under Title I, Part A of the Every Student Succeeds Act (ESSA) on February 23, 2018.
+This webinar included a discussion of the demonstration timeline, as well as changes to implementation under the ESSA.

 Questions related to the demonstration requirements, process, or timeline:

 Questions related to the description of methodology, budget process, or Financial Transparency documents: